Tulip Festival to begin Sunday at Richardson Farm

 Between 50,000 and 100,000 were showing color earlier this week, according to a news release.
 Warmer weather in the forecast should prompt a greater reveal at the farm, located at 909 English Prairie Road in Spring Grove.

+People are welcome to bring their dog if it is on a leash and plays well with others.

-For updates on what’s in bloom, go to richardsonfarm.com or the Richardson “World’s Largest” Corn Maze page on Facebook.
+For updates on what’s in bloom, go to richardsonadventurefarm.com/TulipFestival/Hours or the Richardson “World’s Largest” Corn Maze page on Facebook.